nushell/nushell.github.io/book/loading_data.md

 Compared to JSON, NUON is more "human-friendly".
 For example, comments are allowed and commas are not required.

-One limitation of NUON currently is that it cannot represent all of the Nushell [datatypes](types_of_data.md).
+One limitation of NUON currently is that it cannot represent all of the Nushell [data types](types_of_data.md).
 Most notably, NUON does not allow to serialize blocks.

 ## Handling Strings